 The Ribeiro Brothers have gathered incredible expertise in BJJ grappling since its inception, and they have ruled the world with their fighting abilities.

 Alexandre Ribeiro began training in jiu-jitsu in 1991 at the Monteiro Brothers School in Manaus.

 When he went to Rio de Janeiro in 1999, he began training in jiu-jitsu at the Gracie Academy, where he studied under Royler Gracie.

 Later, Xande and his brother Saulo were relocated to San Diego, California, United States.
-Here, they established their world-renowned BJJ academy, University Of Jiu-Jitsu, managed by their Ribeiro Jiu-Jitsu organization, which is still in operation today.
+They established their world-renowned BJJ academy, the University Of Jiu-Jitsu, managed by their Ribeiro Jiu-Jitsu organization, which is still in operation today.

 What Are Alexandre Ribeiro Best BJJ Results?

 In his early years, Alexandre Ribeiro quickly demonstrates his abilities in jiu-jitsu sessions, gaining extensive knowledge in a short period.
 As a result, he won 90 percent of the matches he competed in at tournaments worldwide.

 Furthermore, it just takes him a few BJJ matches to establish himself as a legendary BJJ competitor.
 And his seven jiu-jitsu world championships and two ADCC world championships attest to this.

 As a result of his outstanding performance in BJJ contests, he has developed a warrior’s spirit through exposure to high-level competition.